Background

 |

-and to lead the child out into the world so that the child can develop his
+is to nurture a child so that the child can develop strength and inner security

 |

-experienced the delight of being fed and protected when we were helpless
+experience the delight of being fed and protected when they are helpless

 infants.
-In fact, if we dont experience it, we die.
+In fact, if they dont experience it, they die.
 And the delight

 of this early infantile experience, which makes no demands on us and leaves